z0mbix/rolecule/README.md

 - Document what is required for a container image
 - Test with docker on Linux
 - Test with docker desktop on Mac

+## Questions

+- Should we support Chef?
+(No real need as they have test-kitchen?)
+- Should we support InSpec?
+(I think probably yes, as it's pretty awesome)
+- Should we run testinfra/inspec inside the container or from outside?
+(Nice to not need all the python/ruby environments/packages on the host)